| | | | | | |

 • Hokkaido pumpkins

-– any type of onion will do the trick.
-When I made this I used two yellow onions finely diced for this recipe, but you can just as easily use red onions, scallions, or even leeks.
+Onions – any type of onion will do the trick.
+I used two yellow onions finely diced for this recipe, but you can just as easily use red onions, scallions, or even leeks.
 All of them add that oniony depth and freshness to the sauce that we want.
+I found that yellow onion gives the creamy vegan pumpkin pasta recipe a delicious savory flavor.
+The onions provide a depth of flavor that brings out the best flavors of the pumpkin sauce.

-– it wouldn’t really be pasta without tomatoes, would it?
+Tomatoes – it wouldn’t really be pasta without tomatoes, would it?
 There’s just something about the way tomatoes and pasta bring out the best in each other.
 And that’s exactly what happens in this plant-based pasta.
 Don’t have fresh tomatoes?
 Don’t worry.
-You can use a can of diced tomatoes or make the sauce extra smoky by using a can of fire-roasted tomatoes.
+You can use a can of diced tomatoes to get that delicious tomato sauce creamy consistency.
+Or make the creamy vegan pumpkin pasta recipe sauce extra smoky by using a can of fire-roasted tomatoes.

-– almost any kind of pasta will do great in this dish.
+Pasta – almost any kind of dried pasta will do great in this dish.
 Get creative and add any shapes you want.
+Long pasta like spaghetti or linguine, or even penne pasta.
 Or add extra protein by using lentil pasta in this vegan dish.
+It’s a great way to add protein to the savory sauce dish.

 Kinds of pasta I like to use in this easy budget friendly vegan pasta recipe: